 Oupa did what he could.

-When I was a schoolboy, I often used to walk from Menton Rd,. to 8th St., on a Saturday morning, to do odd jobs, chopping mountains of fire-wood, occaisionaly cutting his toe-nails - he could'nt reach his toes too well in later years.
-They had a lovely German sheperd dog, Prince.
+When I was a schoolboy, I often used to walk from Menton Rd,. to 8th St., on a Saturday morning, to do odd jobs, chopping mountains of fire-wood, occasionally cutting his toe-nails - he couldn't reach his toes too well in later years.
+They had a lovely German shepherd dog, Prince.
 After Prince died, I sometimes took our dog Rex with me on my walk to Vrededorp.

 When I had passed Matric.
 I applied for a bursary from the Johannesburg Council, to become a pupil-engineer with them.
 I was pipped at the post in that matter, then Oupa stepped in - he would pay for University fees - on one condition - if I start, I must finish !